isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Mee Toh School wants to celebrate our local biodiversity.
-Our Nature Lovers’
+<p><a href="https://www.meetoh.moe.edu.sg/" rel="noopener nofollow" target="_blank">Mee Toh School </a>wants
-Club will showcase students’ journaling projects, featuring their observations, documentation and reflections of the plants, insects and animals in our natural world in a creative manner.
+to celebrate our local biodiversity.
+Our Nature Lovers’ Club will showcase students’ journaling projects, featuring their observations, documentation and reflections of the plants, insects and animals in our natural world in a creative manner.
 Our Primary 2 students, on the other hand, will present their discoveries of the local biodiversity in the school and share their growing appreciation for nature through drawings, models, and storytelling.</p>
 <p></p>
 </td>
 </tr>